MozhganKhanjanianpak/Brain-Oscillations/ReproducingFig3/ReadMe.txt

 	intermittent  --> pNode=0.0001
 	semi-periodec --> pNode=0.001
 	periodic      --> pNode=0.1
-Then use the jupyter file to reproduce figures.
+Then use the Jupyter file to reproduce figures.
-For more exact power spectrum, choose tmax more than 20000 time steps.
+For a more exact power spectrum, choose tmax more than 20000 time steps.